filmhubhq/filmhubhq.github.io/_posts/2013-10-13-vod-frequently-asked-questions.md

 Basically, you will.
 Your distributor — Kinonation or anyone else — will help.
 But it’s up to you to get creative with press releases, email blasts, social media, stunts — whatever you can come up with to make the film stand out.

-###What could a film recoup over a 12 month period on VoD?
+###What could a film recoup over a 12 month period on VOD?

 Hard to predict.
 It depends on the genre, name talent, quality, festival track record, existing fan base, # of trailer views, etc. If you can give me that data then I can give you a (very) ball-park estimate, using our Kinofactor algorithm which takes into account all these factors.
 BUT — it’s still just an informed guess.

 ###Do I need Errors & Omissions (E&O) Insurance?

 The outlets we currently deliver to (Hulu, Amazon, iTunes, Viewster, SnagFilms, Google Play, etc.) do NOT require E&O to be carried by either the content producer or by Kinonation.
-The major cable VoD outlets do still require E&O, so once we start delivering to them we may have to carry it.
+The major cable VOD outlets do still require E&O, so once we start delivering to them we may have to carry it.

 ###Why can’t my film be letterboxed?
 It looks better that way.